 “This Book of the Law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.”
 Joshua 1:8 (ESV)

 God is giving Joshua great reasons to meditate on what He’d given them.
-We can’t do what God wants us to do if we don’t even know what He wants us to do.
+We can’t do what God wants us to do if we don’t even know what that is.
 Don’t take other Christian’s word for it.
-Learn it for yourself.
-Now, let’s look at some of these verses from the Psalms.
-We learn that not only should we meditate on the Bible, but also God’s mighty deeds and works!
+Learn the word of the Lord for yourself.

 “Blessed is the man who walks not in the counsel of the wicked,